 Perform other duties as assigned.

-Master's degree in an engineering, computing, or closely allied field or equivalent combination of education and experience;
+Master's degree in an Engineering, Computing, or closely related field; or equivalent combination of education and experience;

-A minimum of 5 years of demonstrated experience working in information or cyber security roles that align with the job requirements of an Information Systems Security Manager (ISSM) as described in the Defense Counterintelligence and Security Agency (DCSA) Assessment and Authorization Process Manual (DAAPM) section 3.6.;
+Demonstrated experience working in information or cyber security roles that align with the job requirements of an Information Systems Security Manager (ISSM) as described in the Defense Counterintelligence and Security Agency (DCSA) Assessment and Authorization Process Manual (DAAPM) Section 3.6.;

 Knowledge and experience with the DCSA Risk Management Framework (RMF);